rockhyrax0/Proton-Updater/README.md

 bash install.sh --uninstall
 ```

 Removes the script and units.
-Installed Proton builds are left alone — delete `<steam-root>/proton-updater/` yourself if you want them gone.
+Installed Proton builds are left alone.
+Delete `<steam-root>/proton-updater/` yourself if you want them gone.

 ## Usage